mirankavinda/Life-Of-Cells-Simulation/README.md

 - Click on cells to toggle their state between alive and dead.
 - Press the spacebar to start or pause the simulation.
-- Press 'c' to clear the grid and reset it to a random initial state.
+- Press `c` to clear the grid and reset it to a random initial state.
-- Press 'g' to generate a random pattern of living cells on the grid.
+- Press `g` to generate a random pattern of living cells on the grid.

 ## Requirements

-- Python 3.x
+- Python 3
 - Pygame library

 ## Usage